fengxia41103/myblog/content/thoughts/walking in brooklyn.md

 <figure class="col s12">
   <img src="images/walking%20nyc.jpg"/>
-  <figcaption>First photo of the Earth taken by NASA in 1968</figcaption>
 </figure>

 We walked a lot today, all the way to the uptown, ground zero, Empire